movidius/ncappzoo/apps/dogsvscats/README.md

 This code example requires that the following components are available:
 1. <a href="https://developer.movidius.com/buy" target="_blank">Movidius Neural Compute Stick</a>
 2. <a href="https://developer.movidius.com/start" target="_blank">Movidius Neural Compute SDK</a>
 3. A computer that is powerfull enough to run network training.
-It could be a GPU or a CPU-Only system.
+It could be a GPU or CPU-only system <a href="http://caffe.berkeleyvision.org/install_apt.html" target="_blank">pre-installed with Caffe</a>.

 ## Running the Example